 The four FedRAMP impact levels are:

-- High.
-This impact level defines the loss of confidentiality, integrity, or accessibility (CIA) as causing a “severe or catastrophic adverse effect” on operations, assets, or individuals.
-It usually applies to law enforcement, emergency services, financial and health systems.
+• High.
+This impact level defines the loss of Confidentiality, Integrity, or Accessibility (CIA) as causing a “severe or catastrophic adverse effect” on operations, assets, or individuals.
+It usually applies to law enforcement, emergency services, and financial and health systems.

-- Moderate.
-This impact level defines the loss of CIA as having “a serious adverse effect” on operations, assets, or individuals.
-It is the most common impact level for CSPs; nearly 80 percent of approved FedRAMP applications are at the Moderate level.
+• Moderate.
+This impact level defines the loss of the CIA as having “a serious adverse effect” on operations, assets, or individuals.
+It is CSPs’ most common impact level; nearly 80 percent of approved FedRAMP applications are at the Moderate level.

-- Low.
-This impact level defines the loss of CIA as having “a limited adverse effect” on operations, assets, or individuals.
+• Low.
+This impact level defines the loss of the CIA as having “a limited adverse effect” on operations, assets, or individuals.

-- Low-impact Software-as-a-Service (Li-SaaS).
-This impact level is also known as FedRAMP Tailored and is designed for cloud systems that are low risk for users.
+• Low-impact Software-as-a-Service (Li-SaaS).
+This impact level, also known as FedRAMP Tailored, is designed for low-risk cloud systems for users.
 It includes collaboration tools, project management applications, and tools that help develop open-source code.

-Implementing a FedRAMP system and obtaining a Moderate or High impact ATO takes most organizations 12 and 18 months to complete.
-Organizations should ideally use this time to draft requirements, design and architect the system, implement and document technical controls and processes, train staff, and perform a 3PAO assessment of the system.
+Implementing a FedRAMP system and obtaining a Moderate or High-impact ATO takes most organizations 12 and 18 months to complete.
+Organizations should ideally use this time to draft requirements, design and architect the system, implement and document technical controls and processes, train staff, and perform a 3PAO system assessment.

 The FedRAMP framework is comprehensive, so take the necessary steps to prepare for a project of this size.
-Before you begin, you’ll need to ensure that implementation of your FedRAMP program is going to meet your own cost and budget requirements, as well as the U.S. government customer requirements.
+Before you begin, you’ll need to ensure that the implementation of your FedRAMP program will meet your own cost and budget requirements, as well as the U.S. government customer requirements.

-Next, we’ll provide some steps your organization should take to assure successful implementation of FedRAMP.
+Next, we’ll provide some steps your organization should take to ensure the successful implementation of FedRAMP.

 How to Prepare for FedRAMP

-Preparing for FedRAMP is perhaps the most important step in the whole authorization process.
-Ultimately, if you aren’t well-prepared for FedRAMP before you begin, you may find yourself needing to repeat the process after a failed first attempt – a mistake that will inevitably be more costly than getting it right the first time.
+Preparing for FedRAMP is the most essential step in the whole authorization process.
+If you aren’t well-prepared for FedRAMP before you begin, you may need to repeat the process after a failed first attempt.
+This mistake will inevitably be more costly than getting it right first.

 Here are some things you can do to prepare for FedRAMP authorization: